0vrgxkf A

 Diversity and Inclusion

-We work with two Critical Friends annually (see below), people who attend WEVAA events and partnership meetings to provide honest and fair feedback about our activities; particularly the programme’s ability to empower and support artists from underrepresented backgrounds.
+Critical Friends and ambassadors have attended WEVAA events and partnership meetings to provide honest and fair feedback about our activities; particularly the programme’s ability to empower and support artists from underrepresented backgrounds.

-Opportunities (below) are designed to support people currently underrepresented in the visual arts sector in the South West, and address systemic issues that create barriers for participation.
+Opportunities such as bursaries for Spike Associates membership, subsidised studio spaces and engagement fellowships were designed to support people currently underrepresented in the visual arts sector in the South West, and address systemic issues that create barriers for participation.

 Find out about how VASW are working to tackle structural and systemic issues in the sector through Together We Will.